usdot-fhwa-stol/carma-config/README.md

 The CARMA Platform requires that some files be located in the /opt/carma directory so they can be found at runtime.
 The example_opt_carma folder in this repository contains an example of this folder's structure though some files cannot be included in this repo due to size or license restrictions.
 Therefore, the installation instructions should be consulted for proper setup.
 The folder is presented here as a supporting reference and used by development setup scripts.

 ## Current ROS1/ROS2 configuration
 Currently CARMA Platform's ROS2 (foxy) migration from ROS1 (noetic) is almost complete.
+Foxy to Humble migration is underway.

-    However, some machine configurations in this repository still requires ROS1 components to run (config of carma-messenger is [here](https://github.com/usdot-fhwa-stol/carma-messenger/tree/develop/carma-messenger-config)).
+However, as can be inspected from this repository, some machines still require ROS1 components to run (config of carma-messenger is [here](https://github.com/usdot-fhwa-stol/carma-messenger/tree/develop/carma-messenger-config)).
     Here is a quick overview of what machines are capable of running which ROS version as their drivers and components:

 ![](docs/image/ROS%20table.png)